?

 Recognition

-In an , the first to is recognition.
-This is essential in determining :-) the nature of the situation and establishing a plan of action.
+In an emergency situation, the first step to survival rates is recognition.
+This step is essential in determining :-) the nature of the situation and establishing a plan of action.
 It is important to remember that recognition must be done in the correct order.
-Once recognized, the must activate the PMA and begin implementing the steps of .
+Once recognized, the person must activate the PMA and begin implementing the steps of survival.

 Also, what signs are present in my environment, tire tracks, bear tracks, dark clouds, an angry crowd?
-An average can live only 3-4 days without ; he needs to acquire a source of clean and abundant .
-Do you have in your kit?
+An average personcan live only 3-4 days without water; he needs to acquire a source of clean and abundant water.
+Do you have emergencysituation food in your kit?
 I wonder how many people are really capable of being recognized.
 So many simply oblivious to everything that is happening.
 Recognition?
 Yes, it was quite easy for me.

 I was traveling on one of the loneliest stretches :-) of road in Canada.
 It was about ten miles from the Alaska border crossing and had about an hour before the border closed at night.
 I hadn't seen another car or building for a couple of hours and with the border closing in an hour, there was no reason for anyone to travel this road until the next day.
 I have traveled that path many times and knew that the closest aid was at the border.

 Mostly it was my clothes, medical supplies and some Costco stuff that my mom wanted.
-There was also my , and equipment.
-Each vehicle also has two flashlights, a extinguisher, a tow strap and :-) a folding shovel.
+There was also my foodwaterand emergency equipment.
+Each vehicle also has two flashlights, a fire extinguisher, a tow strap and :-) a folding shovel.
 One of these flashlights has a flashing red light option that will come in handy.

 As much as walking around the vehicle once would have cooled me down too much.
 My best option was to stay still.
 Staying warm was hard enough without trying to warm up after the cold.
 My signal mirror and orange smoke are not appropriate for nighttime signs, so they never unfolded.